adfeel220/Saihu-TSN-Analysis-Tool-Integration/README.md

 Here we remove most details and only focus on the output ports.
 The 3 flows provides data modelled by an arrival curve, and the 3 involved output ports process them with under the model of their service curves.
 This abstraction still captures the essential of the network, one can derive the same delay bound at each output port as the completed physical network.
 We refer this abstracted network as an **Output Port Network**.
 ### Physical Network
 In this section, we introduce the format to define a physical network.
+A physical network is an undirected graph where the nodes are the physical switches or end-systems ("stations") and the non-directed links are bidirectionnal transmission links.

-A physical network is defined in `WOPANet` format as a `.xml` file.
+A physical network is defined in `WoPANets` format as a `.xml` file.
 It contains only one `elements` with the following attributes:
 - `network`: Has the following attributes
     - `name`: Name of the network
-    - `technology`: Global specifications connected by _"+"_, where you can use
+    - `technology`: Defines the models that will be used to analyze the network, connected by _"+"_.You can use
         1. `FIFO`: FIFO property
-        2. `IS`: Input shaper
+        2. `IS`: Input shaping property
         3. `PK`: Packetizer
         4. `CEIL`: Fixed precision, can reduce computation time but slightly reduce precision.
+        5. `MOH` and `TDMI`: xTFA-specific options that can improve delay bounds.
+        `MOH` stands for [Mohammadpour et al's delay improvement](https://doi.org/10.1109/LNET.2019.2927143). `TDMI` stands for "transmission delay is a minimum delay".
+        This options instantiates a model that registers the transmission delay of a frame as a lower-bound of the minimum delay.
+Minimum delays are important mostly when using redundancy mechanisms.
+See [Thomas, Mifdaoui, Le Boudec](https://doi.org/10.1109/TNET.2022.3180763) for more information.
-        5. `MOH` and `TDMI`: Can improve delay bounds.
-For technical details please contact the author of `xTFA` [Ludovic Thomas](mailto:ludovic.thomas@epfl.ch).
+        For technical details on `xTFA` options please contact the author of `xTFA` [Ludovic Thomas](mailto:ludovic.thomas@cnrs.fr).
     - Other attributes are optional, but used as a global parameter.

-If some parameters are not specified in each server/flow, the system uses the global parameter defined here instead.
+    Note: `WoPANets XML` and `xTFA` use a inheritance scheme of the attributes.
+Each output port of the network inherits from the attributes of the `link` to which it is connected, from the attributes of the `station`/`switch` to which it belongs, and from the attributes of the `network`, with a priority scheme `link` > `switch`/`station` > `network`.
+This means that an attribute set for a `link` overwrites any attribute of the same name set for the associated `station`/`switch`, which overwites in turn any attribute of the same name set for the `network`.

+    For example, `transmission-capacity` can be set as an attribute of the `network` and will be inherited by all output ports of the network, except if you overwrite it with a `transmission-capacity` attribute at a given `link`.
+    Reciproqually, you can overwrite the technology of one specific `switch` by defining an attribute `technology` local to a `switch`.
+It will overwrite the `technology` attribute defined inside the `network` element for all the output ports connected to this switch and their models will be subsequently adapted.

     Example:
     ```xml